tlamedia/gtm-kit/readme.txt

 == Description ==

+GTM Kit puts the Google Tag Manager container code on your website so that you don't need to touch any code.
+It also pushes data from WooCommerce, Easy Digital Downloads and Contact Form 7 to the data layer for use with for Google Analytics 4, Facebook and other GTM tags.

 The goal of GTM Kit is to provide a flexible tool for generating the data layer for Google Tag Manager.
-Including WooCommerce data for Google Analytics 4.
+It is easy to use and doesn't require any coding, but it allows developers to customize the plugin as needed.

+## eCommerce events tracked with Google Analytics 4
+The following GA4 events are automatically included in the dataLayer:

+### WooCommerce
+- view_item_list
+- select_item
+- view_item
+- add_to_cart
+- view_cart
+- remove_from_cart
+- begin_checkout
+- add_shipping_info
+- add_payment_info
+- purchase

+### Easy Digital Downloads
+- view_item
+- add_to_cart
+- begin_checkout
+- purchase

 ## Flexible container implementation